SepehrRezaee/omani_therapist/README.md

 - 🗃️ **Session Logging**: Secure, local-only logging of all conversations and metadata
 - 🛡️ **Consent Gate**: User must accept privacy policy and consent for session logging
 - 🏗️ **Containerized**: Fully dockerized for easy deployment
+- 🧠 **Self-Evolving Memory**: Analyzes past sessions to build a long-term user profile, allowing the agent to remember preferences and recurring themes for more personalized therapy.

 ---